 Improving the performance of an auto-injector

 Auto-injectors are medical devices designed to deliver a dose of drug through a subcutaneous or intramuscular route.
 They contain a pre-filled syringe (or cartridge) which is driven by a spring system.
-The major benefits of these devices are easy self-administration, improved patient compliance, dosage accuracy and reduced anxiety.
+The major benefits of these devices are easy self administration, improved patient compliance, dosage accuracy and reduced anxiety.

 Our approach

-Activation force is the force required to actuate a self-administered medical device, which is crucial for the device's proper functionality.
-If the activation force is outside the specified range, the device may fail to activate or deliver an inaccurate dosage, potentially harming the patient.
+The activation force is the force required to actuate a self-administered medical device, which is crucial for the device’s proper functionality.
+If the activation force is outside the specified range, the device may fail to

 graph